dbarrosop/docker-nix/README.md

 # docker-nix

-base docker image with nix, git and docker-client installed
+Base docker image with nix, git and docker-client installed